In-context Autoencoder for Context Compression in a Large Language Model: Experiments

-In order to evaluate the ICAE's performance in following instructions, we evaluate on the PLC test set.
-We use the GPT-4 to compare the outputs of the two systems to determine which one performs better or if they are on par with each other, following\footnote{See Appendix \ref{appsec:eval} for details.} \citet{mu2023learning}.
-Table \ref{tab:main_instruct} shows the comparison of results between the LLaMa accessing the ICAE's memory slots and the GPT-4 as well as two popular LLMs with 7b parameters (i.e., Alpaca \citep{alpaca} and StableLM-7b\footnote{https://github.com/Stability-AI/StableLM}) that can access original contexts.
-With the ICAE's memory slot of only 128 in length, LLaMa largely outperforms Alpaca and StableLM-7b which both have access to original contexts, with a win rate of 56.7\% and 74.1\% respectively and a win+tie rate of 73\%$\sim$81\%.
+In order to evaluate the fine-tuned ICAE's performance, we evaluate on the \textsc{PwC} test set.
+We use the GPT-4 to compare the outputs of the two systems to determine which one performs better or if they are on par with each other, following \citet{mu2023learning}.
+Table \ref{tab:mem_vs_original} shows the comparison of results of the LLMs conditioned on memory slots and original contexts.
+For Llama-7b (fine-tuned ICAE), we compare with Alpaca and StableLM-tuned-alpha-7b since there is no official instruction-tuned Llama-1 model.
+The Llama-7b (ICAE) conditioned on 128 memory slots largely outperforms both Alpaca and StableLM which can access original contexts ($\sim$512 tokens), with a win rate of 56.7\% and 74.1\% respectively and a win+tie rate of 73\%$\sim$81\%.
 However, when compared to the GPT-4 (we regard it as the gold standard), there is still a significant gap, with around 70\% of the cases underperforming the GPT-4's results, and a win+tie ratio of about only 30\%.

-Although the LLaMa with the ICAE's 128 compressed memory slots shows better performance than the Alpaca and StableLM which have access to original contexts, it does not mean that compressed memory slots are better than original contexts because the comparison is not strictly fair, as the Alpaca and StableLM are not trained on the same data as the ICAE.
-In order to further verify the effectiveness of the ICAE's compressed memory slots, we fine-tune the LLaMa-7b with the same training data (i.e., PLC) using the same-size LoRA modules to obtain a tuned LLaMa model with access to original contexts.

-Table \ref{tab:memory_vs_intact} presents a fair comparison between the results of ICAE's compressed memory slots and the original context for the LLaMa-7b.
-The 128-length memory slots underperform original contexts -- only about 7.9\% cases are judged better than original contexts.
-It is not surprising because original contexts have intact information and thus their performance can be considered as the upper bound for the ICAE's performance.
-However, considering the ICAE achieves nearly a $4\times$ context compression and about 75\% of cases can perform better than or as well as original contexts, its performance is still promising.
-Considering that we only conduct small-scaled pretraining in this preliminary study, we suppose the current result has not yet reached what it should achieve if the model were to be fully trained.

-We also evaluate the results using the ICAE's memory slots with the length of $k=64$ and $k=256$.
-The performance of the 256-length memory is significantly closer to that of original contexts than the 128-length memory (while still achieving a $2\times$ context compression), but on the contrary, when $k=64$, due to excessive compression and information loss, the performance becomes worse.
-This observation aligns with our previous discussion that the limited memory length struggles to retain context that is $4\times$ longer.